 (d) Cd, Pb and Hg present in industrial waste.

-Explanation: Eutrophication involves increase in the concentration of the phosphate ions on the surface of water.
+Explanation: Eutrophication involves an increase in the concentration of phosphate ions on the surface of the water.

 Suggested by elite exam experts, these books will definitely help in improving your knowledge on various topics related to Science and Technology for IAS Prelims 2017 Exam Preparation.
 Click on the link below to buy Science and Technology at cheapest price.

 Q.3.
 What do we call a network whose elements may be separated by some distance?
 It usually involves two or more small networks and dedicated high-speed telephone lines.